American Express Discount Rate & Merchant Account

 One Point also streamlines the reporting of American Express volume.
 Instead of receiving a separate statement for American Express transactions, One Point makes it possible for a processor to report the card volume and charges for Visa, MasterCard, Discover and American Express on a single monthly statement.

 High discount rates and delayed settlement lead many businesses to give careful consideration to the costs and benefits associated with accepting American Express credit cards.
-In fact, we help many businesses here at CardFellow that opt not to accept American Express citing the increased costs.
+In fact, we help many businesses here at CardFellow that choose not to accept American Express, citing the costs.

 Customer demand and cash flow requirements are typically the primary determining factors when considering whether or not to accept American Express.